bomeara/DarwinDay/Readme.md

 This is the site for Darwin Day TN.
+It is deployed at https://bomeara.github.io/DarwinDay/.

 It is deployed using hugo.

 See [here](https://gohugo.io/getting-started/installing) for how to install it.
+Easiest is to install homebrew and then `brew install hugo`.
+You will also need github to get this site and modify it.

-You may need to install npm and another dependency as well.
+You may need to install npm for other dependencies.
 On a Mac:

 ```
 brew install npm